 A modified version of the IAQM guidance for assessing the sensitivity of an area to health impacts is shown in Table C4.
-For high sensitivity receptors, the IAQM methods takes the existing background concentrations of PM{10} (as an annual average) experienced in the area of interest into account and is based on the air quality objectives for PM{10} in the UK.
-As these objectives differ from the ambient air quality criteria adopted for use in this assessment (ie an annual average of 19.4 μ g/m3 for PM{10}) the IAQM method has been modified slightly.
+For high sensitivity receptors, the IAQM methods takes the existing background concentrations of $PM{10}$ (as an annual average) experienced in the area of interest into account and is based on the air quality objectives for $PM{10}$ in the UK.
+As these objectives differ from the ambient air quality criteria adopted for use in this assessment (ie an annual average of 19.4 $\mu$ g/m for $PM{10}$ ) the IAQM method has been modified slightly.